gek169/Simple_ISA/README.md

 if you are editting or debugging the assembler itself, you may find it useful to view extended debug output, or use stdin as the input file. you can use -DBG as an argument to the assembler for this.

 Note that the two passes *won't work* in stdin mode.

+if you have bash on your system, or another compatible shell with typical core utils, then note that any and all `.asm` files will be compiled and output to `.bin` files of the same name if they are placed in the top level directory of this project when you invoke `make`, thanks to `asm_compile.sh`